top of page

 “I’m grateful for my mental health challenges.”

-You should’ve seen his face — he looked like I had just told him I was quitting writing to pursue competitive basket weaving.
+You should have seen his face.
+He looked as though I had just told him I was giving up writing to pursue competitive basket weaving.

-But in true John Wick fashion, the surprise faded quickly.
-He crossed his arms, leaned against his car and asked calmly, “Why?”
+For a moment, John was stunned.
+But in true John Wick fashion, the surprise quickly disappeared.
+He crossed his arms, leaned against his car and calmly asked, “Why?”

-I told him something that took me years to understand.
+I told him something that had taken me years to understand.

-An essential part of becoming a Warrior is building a new mindset.
-That shift is the foundation of the blueprint I laid out in my book, I Triumphed Over Bipolar, Alcoholism and Anxiety Disorder by Becoming a Mental Health Warrior.
+An essential part of becoming a Mental Health Warrior is developing a new mindset.
+That shift became the foundation of the blueprint I shared in my book, I Triumphed Over Bipolar, Alcoholism and Anxiety Disorder by Becoming a Mental Health Warrior.

-Without Bipolar pushing me to understand my moods, without PTSD forcing me to confront fear, without rock bottom demanding change — I would never have built the life I live today.
+Without Bipolar Disorder pushing me to understand my moods, PTSD forcing me to confront fear and rock bottom demanding that I change, I might never have built the life I have today.

-That shift in perspective unlocked three lessons that anyone can use to strengthen their own Warrior journey.
+That change in perspective revealed three powerful lessons that anyone can use to strengthen their own Warrior journey.

 Lesson 1: From Powerless to Powerful

 “When my mental health challenges controlled me,” I began, “I lived in survival mode.
-Bipolar.
+Bipolar Disorder.
 Anxiety.
 PTSD.
-I felt at their mercy.”
+I felt completely at their mercy.”

-“But here’s what changed everything: I stopped trying to eliminate my emotions — and started leading them.”
+“But here is what changed everything: I stopped trying to eliminate my emotions — and started learning how to lead them.”

-That shift gave me something I never had before: control in the middle of chaos.
+That realization gave me something I had never experienced before: a sense of direction in the middle of the chaos.

-Now, when Bipolar tries to spin my emotions into a whirlwind, I ground myself.
+Now, when Bipolar Disorder tries to send my emotions into a whirlwind, I ground myself.
 I use my Warrior tools.
-I slow the spiral.
+I slow the spiral before it takes charge.

-And I remind myself: I am not powerless.
-I choose my response.
+Then I remind myself: I am not powerless.
+I choose how I respond.

-Because without those battles, I never would’ve discovered how capable I really am.
+Because without those battles, I might never have discovered how capable I truly am.

 John’s Takeaway: